 Quit social media.
 Not having social media accounts does not disrupt life, but instead enhances it.

-Being away from these sites have not only reduced my anxiety, but also helped me gain a better perspective on life, sans the comparisons and distractions.
+A few years ago I deleted all my social media accounts.
+Being away from those sites has not only reduced my anxiety, but also helped me gain a better perspective on life, sans the comparisons and distractions.

 A few months after quitting social media, I came across a Ted Talk by Dr. Cal Newport which only strengthened my resolve never to go back.